 ***This program does not require approval under the Private Career College Act 2005

 As a member of the CTCMPAO, you are qualified to be a Traditional Chinese Medicine Practitioner or Acupuncturist to diagnose patients' diseases, physiological disorders, and injuries.
-Graduates of this program can implement traditional Chinese medical theories to treat patients by combining integrative healthcare models with traditional Chinese acupuncture.
+Graduates of this program can apply traditional Chinese medical theories to treat patients by combining integrative healthcare models with traditional Chinese acupuncture.

-Graduates of our program will be able to practice their profession legally within Ontario and other provinces. www.ctcmpao.on.ca.
+Graduates of our program will be able to practice their profession legally within Ontario and other provinces.

 This program requires a minimum of 2200 hours (including 600 clinical hours).
-It can be completed in three academic years (full time), two years (intensive), or three to six years (part-time) to complete
+It can be completed in three academic years (full time), two years (intensive), or three to six years (part-time) to complete.

-- Applicant must have a university degree or college diploma and a demonstrated competency in English.
+- Applicant must have a university degree or college diploma and a demonstrated competency in English

-- Medical Certificate and a Police check of Criminal Record Must be produced.
+- Medical certificate and a police check of Criminal Record must be produced

-- Good oral and Written English skills
+- Good oral and written English skills

 Acupuncture has been proven to be effective in treating a wide variety of illnesses and disorders.
 Traditional Chinese Medicine (TMC) has a unique theoretical system and is clinically effective.
-As years pass, more and more people are interested Eastern acupuncture and medicine.
+As years pass, more and more people are interested in Eastern acupuncture and medicine.
 CTCMPAO regulations will improve the development of TMC and Acupuncture.
-The demand for acupuncture treatment in Ontario is growing and employment opportunities in the field of Acupuncture future are promising.
+The demand for acupuncture treatment in Ontario is fast growing and employment opportunities in the field of Acupuncture future are promising.

-- Community and Teaching Hospitals
+- Community and teaching hospitals

-- Private Acupuncture Clinic.
+- Private acupuncture clinic

-- Massage Clinic.
+- Massage clinic

 - Physiotherapists clinics

-- Natural treatment Clinic
+- Natural treatment clinic

 - Nursing homes

-- Traditional Chinese Medicine Clinic
+- Traditional Chinese medicine clinic

-- Self-employed as an Acupuncturist.
+- Self-employed as an acupuncturist

-- Tuina and Qigong Clinic.
+- Tuina and Qigong clinic

-- Fitness and wellness center.
+- Fitness and wellness center

 - Chiropractic center

-- Spa Centers
+- Spa centers